Building a Customer-Centric Culture: 6 Ways to Make It Real

 Technology that supports customer-centric culture:

-- Shared inbox - Everyone sees customer conversations, not just support
+- Shared inbox - The whole team sees customer messages, not just support

-- Customer portal - Customers can see their history and track requests
+- Customer portal - Customers can view their history and track requests

-- CRM integration - Customer context available across teams
+- CRM tools - Keep customer context visible across every team

-"We don't have time" Customer-centricity saves time long-term.
-Fewer escalations, less churn, more referrals.
-Frame it as an investment, not an expense.
+"We don't have time."
+Customer focus saves time in the long run.
+Fewer angry tickets, less churn, more word-of-mouth.
+Frame it as a smart bet, not an added cost.

-"Other departments don't care" Make it visible.
-Share customer feedback widely.
-When people see the impact of their work on real customers, attitudes change.
+"Other teams don't buy in."
+Make the impact visible.
+Share customer stories widely.
+When people see how their work helps real people, their mindset changes.

-"Our systems don't support it" This is often true.
-Legacy systems create silos.
-Prioritize tools that share customer context across teams.
+"Our tools don't support it."
+This is often true.
+Old systems create silos.
+Focus on tools that share customer context across the whole company.
+A team inbox is a great place to start.

-How do you know if your culture is actually changing?
-Track these:
+How do you know if things are getting better?
+Track these numbers:

 - Net Promoter Score (NPS)